 Shani in lagna benefits attorneys, middle managers, members of large organizational hierarchies, and judges in the law courts. the native 's work ethic is pronounced and his goal is to achieve a socially validated level of privilege and prestige, through material acquisition .
 Money and power rule the world; of this one is convinced at birth!

-However generally the deeper identity is linked to the native's social role as a preventer of Change and a maintainer of the status-quo.
+However, generally, the deeper identity is linked to one' social role as a preventer of Change and a maintainer of the status-quo.

 The four life experiences which are likely to trigger the negative mental effects of Shani = the four domains which create the"fruits " of domains 1, 3, 7, and 10.

 When Shani occupies lagna Therefore, the native must be alert to the dangers of:

 bhava-3 is an upachaya dusthamsha.
 Matters of bhava-3 improve with maturity and self-knowledge.